Wesleyville Fleet in the Labrador Sea | 1995 | Etching 71 of 75

 Disclaimer

 This description has been prepared by West End Gallery using original documentation and current scholarship.
 Whilst every effort has been made to ensure accuracy, minor variations or additional information may emerge through ongoing research.
-Prospective purchasers are encouraged to confirm any details critical to their acquisition decision.
+Prospective purchasers are encouraged to contact us to confirm any details critical to their acquisition decision.

 Choose options